jefflinse/clic/README.md

 ## V1 Roadmap

-- Settle on nomenclature for command providers (specific command type implementations) and app providers (generators/builders for a particular language)
 - Full unit test coverage
-- Support for running a spec on the fly (`clic run`)
+- Support for running a spec on the fly (`clic run`) using Go + Cobra defaults for the interface

 ## Post-V1 Roadmap